LZeroAnalytics/thornode/openapi/gen/docs/RUNEProvider.md

 ### NewRUNEProvider

-`func NewRUNEProvider(runeAddress string, units string, depositAmount string, withdrawAmount string, lastDepositHeight int64, lastWithdrawHeight int64, ) *RUNEProvider`
+`func NewRUNEProvider(runeAddress string, units string, value string, pnl string, depositAmount string, withdrawAmount string, lastDepositHeight int64, lastWithdrawHeight int64, ) *RUNEProvider`

 NewRUNEProvider instantiates a new RUNEProvider object This constructor will assign default values to properties that have it defined,